Harrell18W/schedule-keeper/docs/server-setup.md

 ## 1. Prepare Ubuntu Server

+If the timezone has not been set, set it with:

+`sudo dpkg-reconfigure tzdata`

 The Node.js package in the default Ubuntu repositories is outdated.
 A newer version is available in the [NodeSource](https://github.com/nodesource/distributions/)